 - Look for changes in the code to outline requirements to have only engineered plans for use of a shelter.
 The manufacturer or constructor shall provide the test laboratory with applicable product specifications and drawings detailing materials of construction and applicable installation details.

 - All storm shelters must be designed for the impact of wind-borne debris in accordance with ICC 500 as laid out in the criteria. (check out “NTA’s Test Wall and Impact Cannon: Bigger, Faster and Smarter” blog here).

 - Impact locations for double doors, rolling doors, and witness screens will be changed.
-The code will outline the speed of impact, minimum number of impacts, and location of impacts depending on the door style.
+The code will outline the speed of impact, the minimum number of impacts, and the location of impacts depending on the door style.

 - Doors must possess the appropriate listing and labeling signifying to Authorities Having Jurisdiction that the manufacturer’s product has been certified to ICC 500 criteria.

-- Shelters tested to tornado standards must undergo pressure and missile impact tests while hurricane shelters must undergo pressure, missile impact and cycling tests.
+- Shelters tested to tornado standards must undergo pressure and missile impact tests while hurricane shelters must undergo pressure, missile impact, and cycling tests.

 - Doors and their hardware and components must remain attached during the testing.

 - The anchor installation and foundation elements used during installation must withstand a specified load path from the roof to the ground.